olundberg/finnish_translations/README.md

 # finnish_translations
-In this repository I present finnish donald duck books, where I translate the finnish text in order to learn the finnish language.
+In this repository I present finnish donald duck books, where I translate the finnish text in order to learn the Finnish language.

 My own parallell texts translated from Finnish to English